 For AT&T, this fine comes at a precarious time, as they are currently trying to persuade regulators to approve its $49 billion acquisition of DirecTV, the county’s largest satellite TV provider.

 Here at ASAP IT Technology, we strive to have complete transparency with our customers, providing them with a simplified and speedy procurement process.
 We ensure that our customers’ production lines and prototype builds are always up and running effectively.
-We offer cost-effective AT&T component solutions by improving our customers’ negotiation power.
-If you are interested in a quote, please contact our friendly sales staff at firstname.lastname@example.org or call us at 1-714-705-4780.
+We offer cost-effective AT&T component and IT hardware components solutions by improving our customers’ negotiation power.
+If you are interested in a quote, please contact our friendly sales staff at email@example.com or call us at +1-714-705-4780.